ropensci/patentsview/README.md

 #### How do I download more than 100,000 records?

 Your best bet is to split your query into pieces based on dates, then concatenate the results together.
-For example, the below query returns more than 100,000 records for the patents endpoint:
+For example, the below query would return more than 100,000 records for the patents endpoint:

 ``` r
 query <- with_qfuns(